 Kris' research is focused on policy strategies, instrumentation, governance and innovation studies in the fields of water, climate resilience and socio-ecological systems.
 He acted as researcher and project leader in fifty policy and innovation studies, including projects funded by EU research frameworks, international and national knowledge institutes, the Dutch national science foundation, ministries, provinces and water boards.
 Ongoing responsibilities include the governance and institutional research in the CASTOR project (NWO/NWA, CAtchment Strategies Towards Resilience: Dutch Pleistocene landscapes in the Anthropocene), the urban eco-system services lens in the Catch 2project on urban climate resilience and some involvement in the GovAqua project.

-Six PhD students of Kris graduated, three PhD studies are ongoing.
+Six PhD students of Kris graduated, five PhD studies are ongoing.
 The finished PhDs are dr. Thomas Hoppe who received the Van Poelje award (CO2 reduction in the existing built environment; a policy study on ambition setting and goal achievement), dr. Jan van der Molen (Cross border cooperation in water management), dr, Vera Vikolainen (Nature at Work.
 The feasibility of Building with Nature projects in the context of EU Natura 2000 implementation), dr. Ewert Aukes (Frames, framing and frame interactions in Coastal Management), dr. Maia Lordkipanidze (Governance of Wetlands, the issue of Resilience), and dr. Nicco Plamonia (Water supply and PPP/BOT arrangements).

 Kris has published and (co-)edited seven books and published more than two hundred articles, book chapters and reports.
 He co-initiated the Journal for Watergovernance (Water governance tijdschrift) and served in the editorial board.